-Placetypes: A Placetype is a generalized development typology that describes at a regional scale the land uses, development density, destinations and connectivity within an area.
-Placetypes are central to the polices as they define in a general way the six types of development typical in the region.
+Placetypes: A Placetype is a generalized development typology that describes at a regional scale the land uses, development Density, destinations and connectivity within an area.
+Placetypes are central to the polices as they define in a general way the six types of development typical in the Region.
 Two Placetypes are mixed-use areas that combine housing with commercial and civic uses into a walkable and bikeable community.
 These two, along with Infill and redevelopment type, constitute 'Preferred Placetypes'.
 The three other Placetypes are the more typical single-use development forms of Residential Community, Rural and Country Cluster Residential, and Employment Area.
-The following defines each placetype:
+The following defines each Placetype: (a) Employment Area: An Employment development is characterized by a variety of industrial and commercial land uses that may include office complexes, research parks, warehousing, and manufacturing.
+The area may also include supporting uses for workers, such as food and business retail but does not include regional commercial centres.
+Where possible, they should be used as workplace destinations easily accessible by surrounding residential development and transit.

-(a) Infill and Redevelopment: Development which takes place on parcels of land that are vacant and within existing built-up areas, or that are occupied by structures or uses that are planned for replacement by more intense development.
-Such development may vary in density and use according to the character of the surrounding community.
+(b) Infill and Redevelopment: Development which takes place on parcels of land that are vacant and within existing built-up areas, or that are occupied by structures or uses that are planned for replacement by more intense development.
+Such development may vary in Density and use according to the character of the surrounding community.
 They may be commercial, mixed, or primarily residential as the context requires.